jcolag/entropy-arbitrage/2025-03-31-transgender.md

 - You have standardized on Signal and want to chat.
 - You need to leak important information, and suspect that my dozens of readers---maybe even *baker's* dozens[^1]---will get the word out.
-- Somebody needs to make friends in a safe place *really* quickly for an [unscheduled vacation](https://en.wikipedia.org/wiki/Underground_Railroad) before the {% sfx ahem %} pressure gets to them, and you never know who I might know who would also like to meet somebody new[^2].
+- Somebody needs to make friends in a safe place *really* quickly for an {% wiki Underground_Railroad|unscheduled vacation|en %} before the {% sfx ahem %} pressure gets to them, and you never know who I might know who would also like to meet somebody new[^2].
 - You need an excuse to try Signal, and knowing someone there feels like a good enough excuse.
 - Your casual group chat needs to [secretly plan a military strike <i class="fas fa-copyright"></i>](https://www.theatlantic.com/politics/archive/2025/03/trump-administration-accidentally-texted-me-its-war-plans/682151/?gift=j9r7avb6p-KY8zdjhsiSZ2YMi_b3Wu2jLKUeoI_W4F8) and you think that I should probably hang out[^3].